tikibeni/fullstack-part11-anecdotes/README.md

-# fullstack-part11-anecdotes
+# Fullstack CI/CD final exercise

-The final boss of the CI/CD-part of the UniHel-course CSM14112.
+The final boss of the CI/CD-part of the UniHel-course CSM14112, meaning exercises 21-22.